jefgodesky/pokefave-react/README.md

 ### `npm start`

-Runs the app in the development mode.
+Compiles Sass into CSS and then runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.